 In a new TED talk by Sir Ken Robinson (embedded below) he focuses on prevailing education systems and how they stifle learning and creativity.
 He eloquently makes the case that education is not a mechanistic endeavor that is about conformity and compliance, but an inherently human and organic process that is about valuing diversity and enabling creativity.
 This same argument is very relevant to modern organisations.

-According to Sir Ken, there are 3 principles that enables human life to flourish:
+According to Sir Ken, there are 3 principles that enable human life to flourish:

 1. Diversity – Human beings are naturally different and diverse

-No two children are the same, and they same is true about adults i.e. employees.
+No two children are the same, and the same is true about adults i.e. employees.
 Most organisations, similar to educations systems, aren’t focused on celebrating diversity, they are focused on conformity and standardisation.

 2. Curiosity – Curiosity is the engine of achievement

 Once the spark of curiosity is lit in a person, whether a child or adult, learning and achievement happen naturally.
 As Sir Ken says: “Curiosity is the engine of achievement”.
 People who have an active interest in their work, who are passionate about what they do will naturally be more engaged.
 They don’t need extrinsic motivation to perform, their curiosity will drive them.
 In his book Drive, Dan Pink writes about the latest research into human motivation, his findings are similar.
 Intrinsic motivation drives creativity, extrinsic incentives stifles it.
 In education, as in organisations the drive for conformity and compliance is stifling creativity and achievement.

 3. Creativity – Human life is inherently creative